Birding the Hotel Grounds – San Miguel Reservoir – Fredo Fresha Hummingbird Gardens (Poasito) – Bougainvillea Hotel Gardens

 Blue-gray Tanager taken by Kevin Jones

-At 9am our bus arrived with Jason, our guide, onboard, we were all set, the luggage was loaded, and off we went.
+At 9am our bus arrived with Jason, our guide, onboard, we were all raring to go, the luggage was loaded, and off we went.
 Our first destination was the large San Miguel Reservoir (no, it wasn’t full of lager!) the sat nav said 20 minutes but it took over an hour because of the horrendous traffic around San Jose.

 at the roadside next to the San Miguel Reservoir

 Jason then concentrated on the many birds dashing about in the mature trees above and on a bank across the busy and noisy road.
-He called out many species, I can’t list them all but a few stand out in my memory: Streak-headed Woodcreeper, Nutting’s Flycatcher, Social Flycatcher, Boat-billed Flycatcher, Masked Tityra, Blue-black Grassquit, Stripe-headed Sparrow.
-Most of these species are expected to be found in this dry-forest environment.
+He called out many species, I can’t list them all but a few stand out in my memory: Streak-headed Woodcreeper, Nutting’s Flycatcher, Social Flycatcher, Boat-billed Flycatcher, Masked Tityra, Blue-black Grassquit, Stripe-headed Sparrow, Turquoise-browed Motmot.
+Most of these species were expected to be found in this dry-forest environment.

 Blue-winged Teal - another Kevin Jones picture